Bri-Gonzalez/I-Choose-You/README.md

 ## Code Snippet

-This code takes specific Pokemon IDs, randomizes them by index, and then assigns the random index back to the specific Pokemon ID within the fireType array.
-This piece of code allows me to grab a random Pokemon of a specific type that I couldn't get straight from the API.
+This code takes specific Pokemon IDs, randomizes them by index, and then assigns the random index back to a Pokemon ID within the fireType array.
+This piece of code allows me to grab a random Pokemon of a specific type.
+I wouldn't have been able to do this straight from the API.

 ```
 let fireType = [4, 25, 37, 58, 77, 126];